 The Dub Sea Fish Sticks are a summer collegiate baseball team based out of West Seattle, who’s home stadium is located in White Center, WA.
 The team was originally founded in 2015 as the Highline Bears and has been rebranded as the Dub Sea Fish Sticks.
 The team hosts college players from around the country for the months of June, July and the first week in August.
 The team prides itself on being community focused offering fun, affordable family entertainment all summer long.
 The team plays it’s games at Mel Olson Stadium which is located inside of King County’s Steve Cox Memorial Park.

 The Fish Sticks host between 25-30 games per summer at their ballpark, with regular theme nights, promotions, and a variety of other off field entertainment nightly.
 Tickets to games are affordable ranging between $8-$12 per person.
-Fans interested in going to games can join a priority ticket list to be notified directly when tickets go on sale.
-Opening Night for the 2022 summer season is scheduled for Saturday, June 4, 2022.
+Fans interested in going to games can join the priority ticket list to be notified directly when tickets go on sale.
+Opening Night for the 2023 summer season is scheduled for Saturday, June 3, 2023.

 White Center Stadium was built in the Summer of 1940 and would soon become the center of the communities’ entertainment.
 The full wooden stadium held upwards of 2,000 people on Friday and Saturday nights, usually overflowing with people down the left and right field lines.

 Kids would attend the games, running in and out of the stadium.
 Inside they would watch their hero’s, and outside they would play on the small field #2, in the shadow of the lights from the main stadium.
 They would ask their parents for money to get something from the snack shack and would watch baseball day and night during the summer months.
 When not watching or playing baseball, kids would play on the playground outside the left field fence, known as “Astroland”.